 Below is another photo from Cheryl's chocolate tea.
 She and the lady who did the program donned red wigs to imitate Lucy.
 Cheryl is on the left and the program presenter is on the right.
 Her name was actually Lucy and she was a big fan of Lucille Ball.
 She brought her collection of I Love Lucy memorabilia as props for the program.
 The I Love Lucy television series began in 1951.
 Did you grow up watching it?

-Lucille Ball was born in 1911 and died in 1989 at 78 years of age from a ruptured aorta not long after open heart surgery.
+Lucille Ball was born in 1911 and died in 1989 four months shy of her 78th birthday from a ruptured aorta shortly after open heart surgery.